materialsproject/MPenv/README.rst

 #.
 The codes installed with your environment are in ``<ENV_NAME>/codes``.
 If you modify these codes (e.g. change a workflow in MPWork's ``snl_to_wf()`` method) they will modify the behavior of your environment.
 #.
 Use ``git pull`` within each codebase to update that code to the latest version.
+#.
+Use the ``update_codes`` command to pull the latest changes from all codes. **Be careful!** If there is a merge conflict or other problem, the script won't tell you; you need to monitor the output to make sure the pull completed OK.

 Updating your environment itself
 ================================